 Giles was appointed to the board in 2004, and as chairman, in May 2019.
-He is also a director of 1908 Property Holdings Limited, and a member of the governance committee, the investment and capital management committee and the remuneration committee.
+He is also a director of 1908 Property Holdings Limited, and a member of the governance committee. the investment and capital management committee and the remuneration committee.
 He has previously been the chairman of the audit committee.

 He is a consultant orthodontist at Buckinghamshire Healthcare, and Oxford University Hospitals NHS Trusts and also works part time in private practice.
-He is lead orthodontist for the Spires regional cleft lip and palate service, Caldicott Guardian and an examiner for both the Intercollegiate Membership, and Speciality Fellowship examinations in Orthodontics.
+He is lead orthodontist for the Spires regional cleft lip and palate service, Caldicott Guardian and an examiner for the Bi-Collegiate Membership examination in Orthodontics.